Genez-io/deployapps-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 genezio deploy
 ```

 This will deploy the whole project to the cloud and make it run the task every minute.
-You can continue to manage, test, update and monitor your project from the {{< external-link link="https://app.genez.io" >}}genezio dashboard{{< /external-link >}}.
+You can continue to manage, test, update and monitor your project from the {{< external-link link="https://app.genez.io" >}}DeployApps dashboard{{< /external-link >}}.

 **Note 1:** You can deploy your scheduler together with your API Node.js application.